mmisw/mmiorr-docs/docs/faq.md

 #### What are the benefits of submitting my vocabulary to the ORR?

 The ORR provides easy access to, and management of, your vocabulary.
 It also stores your ontology in a knowledge base, which can be searched or used for mapping between your vocabulary and others.
+The ontology can be accessed and downloaded in a variety of formats.
+Finally, and importantly, both the ontology and its terms are served as first-class entities when their IRIs are entered into a browser.

 #### I have a vocabulary in OWL format, how do I submit it to the ORR?

 If it is an OWL-formatted ontology file, select the "Upload ontology" button, browse to your local file, upload the ontology to the workspace, choose the hosting option, and complete the metadata details.
 Then, click on "Review and Register" and submit.
-For more information, see the sections of the ORR manual on [getting started](https://mmisw.org/orrdoc/gettingstarted/) and [hosting options](https://mmisw.org/orrdoc/upload/#what-options-are-available-for-hosting-ontologies).
+For more information, see the sections of the ORR manual on [Registering an Ontology](https://mmisw.org/orrdoc/ontology/upload).

 #### I have a vocabulary in a column-separated text format, how do I submit it to the ORR?

 If the vocabulary is in an spreadsheet-like format, you should choose "Create vocabulary" and import the file (once you have it in a separated values like comma-separated or tab-separated), to convert it into an ontology.
-For more information, see the sections of the ORR manual on  [getting started](https://mmisw.org/orrdoc/gettingstarted/) and [hosting options](https://mmisw.org/orrdoc/upload/#what-options-are-available-for-hosting-ontologies).
+For more information, see the sections of the ORR manual on [Creating a Vocabulary](https://mmisw.org/orrdoc/vocab/new).

 #### I have a vocabulary in non-RDF XML format, how do I submit it to the ORR?

-At this point, this capability is beyond the scope of the ORR portal, as it would be very complex to provide the user interface and underlying capabilities to extract information from any kind of XML file in a generic way.
+At this point, this capability is beyond the scope of the ORR portal, as it would be very complex to provide the capabilities to extract information from any kind of XML file in a generic way.

 Specific conversion tools are necessary in these cases.
 The output from those tools must either be in a format that the ORR can read